Afoxcute/froxy/app/README.md

 ### Paying Revenue

 1. Select the target IP Asset
-2. Enter the payment amount in HBAR
+2. Enter the payment amount in CRO
 3. Click "Pay Revenue" and confirm the transaction
 4. Royalties will be automatically distributed to license holders